chandrasekharkolla/eks/README.md

-# eks project gets push to both github and gutlab at the sametime
+# TEST eks project gets push to both github and gutlab at the sametime